 This high-level event, co-convened by Forest Peoples Programme, Swedbio, the International Indigenous Forum on Biodiversity (IIFB), the Global Youth Biodiversity Network (GYBN), IUCN, Women 4 Biodiversity, and the Geneva Environment Network aimed at drawing attention to the importance of human rights in the Global Biodiversity Framework prior to the final face-to-face negotiations of the post-2020 Global Biodiversity Framework.

 About this Session

-The event will be simultaneously translated into Spanish, recorded, and a summary of key recommendations for the text negotiations will be provided afterwards.
+The event was simultaneously interpreted into Spanish and French, recorded, and a summary of key recommendations for the text negotiations will be provided afterwards.